CUBRID/cubrid-manual/en/upgrade.rst

 For DB migration after environmental configuration, see :ref:`db-migration`.

-Upgrading From 2008 R4.0 Or Earlier Versions To 9.1
+Upgrading from 2008 R4.0 or Earlier Versions to 9.1
 ---------------------------------------------------
 Users who are using versions CUBRID 2008 R4.0 or less should install 9.1 in the different directory and modify parameter values in the existing environment configuration file.